wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 56 Meanwhile , Rogers sent his fire-ships among them to destroy them as they fled ; nevertheless they escaped.

-51 Now about this time , being the thirtieth day of the same month , Peter , whose surname was Parker , who commanded a strong ship of the king , was committing many depredations along the shores of the Chesapeake ;
+51 Now about this time , being the thirtieth day of the same month , Peter , whose sur-name was Parker , who commanded a strong ship of the king , was committing many depredations along the shores of the Chesapeake ;

 58 So Peter essayed to go in the nighttime against some husbandmen of Columbia , commanded by the gallant Reid ,* about the borders of the state of Maryland ;

+* Col. Reid.

 59 And when he had landed his men of war , he went out after the husbandmen , and the plunder ; but they were upon the watch , and fell upon him , and killed and maimed about two score , and was nigh making captives of them all ; and Peter was amongst the slain.

-* Col. Reid.

 [239]